Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: RESULTS AND DISCUSSION

 Figure \ref{general_graph} shows the resulting graph with the meteo-network correlations for the entire set of selected events (sample with $383$ events as mentioned in \ref{sec:event_nets}).
 The orange nodes are the network metrics, the grey nodes are the meteorological properties, the blue edges represent positive correlations, and the red edges are negative correlations.
 The thicker the edges, the higher the correlation modulus.
 Only correlation coefficients above $0.4$ or below $-0.4$ are included in the graph.
 Every edge connects a network node to a meteorological node, resulting in a bipartite graph.

-The orange node "t\_delay" represents the time delay that maximizes the correlations of each network.
-Unfortunately, it did not correlate to any meteorological property. $N$ (number of nodes), $GC$ (giant component), and $D$ (diameter) are the nodes with the most significant number of connections, each one with $10$.
+$N$ (number of nodes), $GC$ (giant component), and $D$ (diameter) are the nodes with the most significant number of connections, each one with $10$.
 As the event has a larger area, greater duration, or higher speed, the correspondent network tends to spread to follow the event track.
 Consequently, it results in a higher number of vertices.
 The result shows that the number of components also tends to increase as well as the size of the giant component.
-The paths also tend to expand with a more extensive network as the clustering coefficient does not present a positive correlation.
-Therefore, the diameter metric naturally increases with the event's area, speed, or duration.
+The paths also tend to expand with a more extensive network as the clustering coefficient does not correlate positively.
+Therefore, the diameter metric increases with the event's area, speed, or duration.

 We can also notice that the higher the event's reflectivity variation ("delta-reflect") is, the greater the network is, as there is a positive correlation with the $N$ property.
 It shows that events with a broader reflectivity range tend to be those with larger areas or greater duration.
 For the same reason, this reflectivity variation also positively correlates with the diameter and the average shortest path.
 Differently, the clustering coefficient has a negative correlation with the reflectivity measures.
 The higher the reflectivity values are, the less clustered the network is.
 Higher values in reflectivity time series probably become more challenging to have similarities, affecting the network clustering.